SoorajModi/Website/README.md

 # Website

 Hello!
-My name is Sooraj Modi and welcome to my website!

-I am an aspiring software developer.
-I built this website for potential employers to view my accomplishments and showcase some of my web development skills.
+My name is Sooraj Modi and I am an aspiring software developer.
+I built this website to showcase my technical skills, experiences, and accomplishments.

-This website is built 100% by hand, and you can view it on soorajmodi.com.
+This website is built 100% by hand, and you can view it [here](https://shielded-scrubland-57192.herokuapp.com/)

 ## How to Run

 Install node modules: `npm install`

-Run server: `node server.js`
+Run server: `npm run start` or `node app.js`.